aliraza047/Ropstam-Mern-TASK/README.md

 <!-- CMD -->

 cd frontend
-npm install
-npm run dev
+npm install || npm install --legacy-peer-deps npm run dev

 Frontend:

 Sign-in & Sign-up Page:
-Implement UI for user authentication using forms & validation via formik.
+Implement UI(tailwind CSS) for user authentication using forms & validation via formik.
 Connect these forms to backend endpoints for authentication and user creation.

+After signup you can check your email or also backend clgs for password.
+Usually that password is one time by using you have to create own password but currently not implemented that feat not part of requirements.

 Dashboard:
 Design a simple dashboard displaying the count of registered Cars & Categories.